Switzerland offers one of the most efficient, scenic, and perfect railway systems in the world.

 The second class is also comfortable but with less legroom and narrower seats compared to the first class.

+Yet, They are well-suited for short or medium-length journeys.
 The atmosphere in the second class is busier and livelier, which might not be preferable for everyone.

+Also, second class tickets are significantly cheaper than first class.
 If budget is a primary concern, go for the second class.

 Individual Ride Upgrades